Lecture notes on the formation and early evolution of planetary systems

 In practice, the assumption that the local disk mass exceeds that of the planet often fails.
 For example, a plausible model of the protoplanetary disk with a mass of $0.01 \ M_\odot$ within 30~AU has a surface density profile,

 The condition that $\pi r_p^2 \Sigma = M_p$ gives an estimate of the radius within which disk domination ceases of,

 Interior to this radius, the planet acts as a slowly moving barrier which impedes the inflow of disk gas.
-Gas piles up behind the barrier -- increasing the torque -- but this process does not continue without limit because the interaction also deposits angular momentum into the disk, causing it to expand \cite{pringle91}.
-The end result is to slow migration compared to the nominal rate quoted above.
-Given a disk model, and in particular a specification of how the angular momentum transport efficiency depends upon the radius and surface density within the disk, the extent of the suppression can be calculated \citep{syer95,ivanov99}.
-To illustrate the idea, imagine that we have a disk in which the surface density can be written as a power-law in accretion rate and radius,
+If the barrier was assumed (unrealistically, as we will see) to be impermeable then gas would pile up outside it.
+This pile-up would increase the torque but would not continue without limit because the interaction also deposits angular momentum into the disk, causing it to expand \cite{pringle91}.
+The end result would be slower migration compared to the nominal rate quoted above. \citet{syer95} and \citet{ivanov99} provide explicit formulae for calculating the extent of the suppression given the assumption of an impermeable tidal barrier.